speakclouder/speakclouder.github.io/_posts/2022-12-16-serverless-statamic.md

 ![No Style](/assets/img/statamic-no-styles.png)

-Would you look at that.
-It's like, kinda working huh.
-The thing is, it's trying to load our assets via Laravel, but that's static content.
-Let's sort this out
+It's trying to load our assets via Laravel, but that's static content.

 ## Static Content